kappenvin/FDMAnomalyDetection/README.md

 ## Training

-To train the model, run the following command:
+To train the model, run the following commands :

 ```bash
 cd src